 - The Systems Fundamentals knowledge area was created to capture the fundamental principles common among operating systems, networking, and distributed systems. - Digital logic and numerical methods are de-emphasized.
 A fundamental coverage of digital logic can be found in Systems Fundamentals, but more advanced coverage is considered to be the domain of computer engineering and electrical engineering.
-Numerical methods are elective material in the CN knowledge area and are treated as a topic geared towards a more selected group of students entering into computational sciences.
+Numerical methods are elective material in the Computational Science Knowledge Area

-- Similarly, foundational topics related to software development have been reorganized to produce a more coherent grouping and encourage curricular flexibility. - There is increased emphasis on Parallel and Distributed Computing. - There is a significant new emphasis on Security.
-To this end, a new KA has been developed, IAS.
+- and are treated as a topic geared towards a more selected group of students entering into computational sciences. - Similarly, foundational topics related to software development have been reorganized to produce a more coherent grouping and encourage curricular flexibility. - There is increased emphasis on Parallel and Distributed Computing, as evidenced by the new Knowledge Area with that name. - There is a significant new emphasis on security.
+To this end, a new KA has been developed, Information Assurance and Security (IAS).
 Much of the material described in the KA is also mentioned in other KAs.
 The IAS KA cross-lists these topics.
 Some institutions may choose to distribute the core IAS topics among existing courses.
-In addition, privacy is a topic of growing concern, and is described in IAS as well as being represented in the core content of SP. - There is no distinguished emphasis on building web pages or search engine use.
+In addition, privacy is a topic of growing concern, and is described in IAS as well as being represented in the core content of the Social Issues and Professional Practice KA. - There is no distinguished emphasis on building web pages or search engine use.
 We assume that students entering undergraduate study in this decade are familiar with internet search, email, and social networking, an assumption that was not universally true in 2001. - The Programming Languages core in CC2001 had a significant emphasis on language translation.
 The CS2013 core material in PL is more focused on language paradigms and tradeoffs, rather than implementation.
-The implementation content is elective. - The IS, AR, DS knowledge areas have many topics in common with CC2001, but also have a number of new topics.
+The implementation content is elective. - The Intelligent Systems, Architecture and Organization, and Discrete Structures Knowledge Areas have many topics in common with CC2001, but also have a number of new topics.
 Emphases have changed.
-Some topics have been deemphasised to allow for inclusion of new topics. - SP knowledge area has changed to a great degree, particularly with respect to contemporary issues.
+Some topics have been de-emphasised to allow for inclusion of new topics. - The Social Issues and Professional Practice Knowledge Area has changed to a great degree, particularly with respect to contemporary issues.